Linear Model and Extensions: From the mean to the quantile

 and

 Therefore, $\sqrt{n}\{ \hat{F}^{-1}(\tau)-F^{-1}(\tau)\}$ converges to Normal with mean zero and variance $M/B^2 = \tau(1-\tau)/ [f\{F^{-1}(\tau) \}]^2$. \end{myproof}

 To conduct statistical inference for the quantile $F^{-1}(\tau)$, we need to estimate the density of $y$ at the $\tau$th quantile to obtain the estimated standard error of $\hat{F}^{-1}(\tau)$.
-Alternatively, we can use the bootstrap to obtain the estimated standard error.
-We will discuss the inference of quantiles in \ri{R} in Section \ref{section::numerical-examples-qr}.
+However, kernel density estimation involves tuning parameters that may affect the performance of the final variance estimator.
+Alternatively, we can use the bootstrap to obtain the estimated standard error.\footnote{ As mentioned in the Preface, I do not cover the bootstrap carefully in this book.
+However, the bootstrap is very attractive for quantile estimation and quantile regression because the variance estimation is more complicated even with analytic formulas. } We will discuss the inference of quantiles in \ri{R} in Section \ref{section::numerical-examples-qr}.